Fazlehameem/API-Homework/README.md

 ### Part 2 - Retirement Planning

-In this section, you will use the Alpaca API to fetch historical closing prices for a retirement portfolio and then Use the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
+In this section, you will use the Alpaca API to fetch historical closing prices for a retirement portfolio and then create Monte Carlo simulations to project the portfolio performance at `30` years.
 You will then use the Monte Carlo data to answer questions about the portfolio.

 Follow the steps outlined in the starter notebook to complete the following: